agentsoz/matsim-melbourne/network/README.md

 - Generating PT network from GTFS
 - MATSim network outputs format (xml and sqlite)

+Make sure they are properly adjusted before running the script.

 ### Starting from nodes, edges and edge attributes (Entry point 2)
+In this case, you will skip running `./melbNetwork.sh` and download the previously generated files instead.
-**Minimum** required inputs to start from here are `melbourne.sqlite` and `network.sqlite `:
+**Minimum** required inputs to start from here are `melbourne.sqlite` and `network.sqlite `.
+To download these use the following:
 ```
 cd data && ./prepare.sh -melb -net
 ```
-After downloading the all the required input files, skip running the `./melbNetwork.sh` and start directly from `./MATSimNetworkGenerator.R`:
+After downloading all the required input files, you can skip running the `./melbNetwork.sh` and start directly from `./MATSimNetworkGenerator.R`:
 ```
 Rscript ./MATSimNetworkGenerator.R
 ```